 Take a walk down Carrer de Petritxol – the street that is known as the chocolate street – for the best of the best when it comes to this traditional treat.
-For the locals, it’s not a dessert but a snack which is eaten in the early evening, around 5 or 6 pm.
+For the locals, it’s not a dessert but a snack that is eaten in the early evening, around 5 or 6 pm.
 Of course, you can eat it whenever you like!

-Take your churros dusted with icing sugar, dip them in chocolate or even chocolate topped with whipped cream, it’s up to you.
+Take your churros dusted with icing sugar, dip them in chocolate, or even chocolate topped with whipped cream, it’s up to you.

-Merry Making: Polaroids, Parties and Flamenco
+Merry Making: Polaroids, Parties, and Flamenco

-Just like the rest of the year, Barcelona in December is all about eating, drinking and enjoying yourself!
+Just like the rest of the year, Barcelona in December is all about eating, drinking, and enjoying yourself!
 If the markets and delicious meals aren’t enough, get in touch with BarcelonaTours and we will help organise an amazing activity for you.